 OEMS also finds that you made efforts to avoid having OEMS detect your lack of a valid CPR certification, 24 core credit hours, and 24 elective continuing education credit hours by refusing to respond to or work with OEMS, despite many attempts by the investigators to gain your cooperation.
+In addition, you failed to surrender your EMT card, though you agreed to do so on December 18, 2017.
 Accordingly, the Department finds that you fraudulently procured your EMT certification by attesting that you were in compliance with OEMS's EMT recertification requirements when, in fact, you were not.

 Based on the foregoing, the Department has determined that your EMT certification must be summarily suspended.
 Pursuant to N.J.A.C.
 8:40A-10.2(a), "the Commissioner, or his designee, may summarily suspend a person's EMT and/or EMT Instructor certification when, in his or her opinion, the continued certification of that person poses an immediate or serious threat to the public health, safety or welfare."
 Here, you not only failed to have the necessary prerequisites for EMT recertification, but you also submitted a false attestation to OEMS regarding your recertification qualifications and intentionally ignored OEMS's demands for an audit of your qualifications to avoid having your lack of recertification, validation of competency and continuing education poses a significant threat to emergency medical patients in need of care.
 Moreover, to be effective, EMTs must exercise good judgement, trust each other and be trusted by police officers, fire fighters, doctors and other professionals.

 Your false attestation and efforts to avoid exposure of your deficient credentials demonstrates that you lack trustworthiness, which renders you a serious risk to patients as you lack a characteristic that is necessary for the provision of effective emergency medical care.
 Accordingly, the Department finds that your continued certification as an EMT constitutes an immediate and serious threat to public health, safety, and welfare.
-Therefore, your certification as an EMT is immediately suspended and will remain suspended until you present a valid CPR certification card, 24 core credit hours, and 24 elective continuing education credit hours earned between January 1, 2012 and December 31, 2016 for courses approved by the Department.
+Therefore, your certification as an EMT is immediately suspended and will remain suspended until you present a valid CPR certification card, 24 elective continuing education credit hours, and 24 core credit hours earned between January 1, 2012 and December 31, 2016 for courses approved by the Department.
 You may not, under any circumstances, act in the capacity of, or perform the duties of an EMT in New Jersey during this period of suspension.
-Be further advised that if you act in the capacity of, or perform duties of an EMT in New Jersey during this period of suspension, your actions will constitute impersonation of an EMT in violation of N.J.A.C.
+Be further advised that if you act in the capacity of, or perform duties of an EMT in New Jersey during this period of suspension.
+Be further advised that if you act in the capacity of, or perform the duties of an EMT is period of suspension, your actions will constitute impersonation of an EMT in violation of N.J.A.C.
 8:40A-10.4 and shall incur further penalties.